 - Shelters and other non-profit organizations can apply for funding here.

 Support for Indigenous businesses

-The federal government will provide $306.8 million in funding to help small and medium-sized Indigenous businesses suffering the economic effects of the COVID-19 pandemic.
+The federal government will provide funding to help small and medium-sized Indigenous businesses suffering the economic effects of the COVID-19 pandemic.
 The funding will allow for short-term, interest-free loans and non-repayable contributions through Indigenous financial institutions.

 Support for Fishers

 The new Fish Harvester Benefit provides up to $267.6 million in income support for this year’s fishing season to eligible self-employed fish harvesters who cannot access the Canada Emergency Wage Subsidy.
 This support will be provided to those that experience fishing income declines of greater than 25% in the 2020 tax year, compared to the average of their 2018 and 2019 fishing income.
 This Fish Harvester Benefit is available to self-employed Indigenous fish harvesters and sharespersons crew able to supply the necessary tax records.
 This measure covers 75% of fishing income losses beyond a 25% income decline threshold, up to a maximum individual entitlement equivalent to what is provided under the Canada Emergency Wage Subsidy.